sayyeda-16/principles_calendar_project/README.md

 ## File Structure

 * `index.html`: The main HTML file for the calendar application.
-* `calendarStyles.css`: The CSS file containing the styles for the calendar.
+* `styles.css`: The CSS file containing the styles for the calendar.
-* `calendarScript.js`: The JavaScript file containing the calendar's functionality.
+* `script.js`: The JavaScript file containing the calendar's functionality.

 ## Usage